The 15 Hardest Words to Pronounce in the English Language

 This is another word that can be tough to pronounce correctly because of the extra letters that don't need to be there.
 Just cut the "or" out altogether and it suddenly looks much more like it's supposed to sound.

-This word has an interesting problem: we unconsciously add letters into it that aren’t there.
+This word has an interesting problem: we unconsciously add letters into it that aren't there.
 There is no "n" in restaurateur.
 We are tempted to say "restaurant-eur" when referring to a proprietor of a restaurant, but we would be wrong.
-It’s one of the most hard to pronounce words–but it doesn’t have to be.
-While the over 40 crowd may be familiar with this word, these are 40 Words People Over 40 Wouldn’t Understand.
+It's one of the worst hard to pronounce words–but it doesn't have to be.

 This one is short and messy with the letters all kind of lumping together into one ugly-sounding syllable.
 It also happens to be part of what the Guinness Book of World Records has dubbed the toughest tongue twister in the world: "The sixth sick sheik's sixth sheep's sick."